Offset vs Redraw - It isn't complicated

 Considerations:

-Some lenders may charge higher fees for loans with offset accounts.
+Some lenders may charge higher fees for loans with offset accounts, typically ranging from $300 to $400 annually.

-Offset accounts are most beneficial for borrowers who can maintain a significant balance in the account.
+Offset accounts are most beneficial for borrowers who can maintain a significant balance in the offset account and have larger loans.

 Example: